rdo1003/OKIT/README.md

 	Press ‘esc’ then type ‘:wq’ (to exit vim editor)

 Now, the ~/.oci directory should include all 3 files:

 	config
 	oci_api_key.pem
 	oci_api_key_public.pem

+as the user X, navigate to the home directory of the user X…
+***Copy the OCI config file from the ~/.oci directory to the $HOME directory of the VM***

 Run the following instructions (from https://github.com/oracle/oci-designer-toolkit/blob/master/documentation/Installation.md#oracle-linux) to install OKIT in the root directory /okit: